keystonejs/keystone/packages/server-side-graphql-client/README.md

 - `deleteItems`
 - `runCustomQuery`

-> NOTE: All functions accepts an `config` object as an argument, and return a `Promise`.
+> NOTE: All functions accepts a config object as an argument, and return a `Promise`.

 ### Shared Config Options